Divorce Proceedings in Italy

 No minimum standards for the division of matrimonial assets are set by the law in the case of uncontested divorces, provided there are no children, as the court will not usually intercede once the couple decided on the terms and arrangements relating to their divorce.
 However, a court may overrule a Consent Order when it would be contrary to the interests of any children of the marriage.

-In general, consensual divorce proceeds fairly quickly; judicial procedures, on the other hand, are more time‑consuming and depend upon the individual circumstances.
+In general, consensual divorce proceeds quickly; judicial procedures, on the other hand, are more time consuming and depend upon the circumstances of the individuals involved.
 After the decree absolute is issued by the court, the parties are free to marry and the wife loses her former husband’s surname if she adopted it during her marriage.

 Contact Us